martinobrink/ScriptCs.Request/README.md

 ScriptCs.Request
 =================
-A ScriptCs script pack which allows you to write clean, declarative and non-boilerplate http requests from your scriptcs (.csx) files.
+A cross-platform ScriptCs script library which allows you to write clean, declarative and non-boilerplate http requests from your scriptcs (.csx) files.

-Using this script pack you can write very simple scripts similar to this:
+Using this cross-platform script library you can write very simple scripts similar to this:

 	public class Notification